OpenArabicPE/journal_al-muqtabas/MajallatMuqtabas/readme.md

 # The journal *al-Muqtabas*

 Muḥammad Kurd ʿAlī published the monthly journal *al-Muqtabas* between 1906 and 1914(1916).
-The publication schedule followed the Muslim *hijrī* calendar and after the Young Turk Revolution of July 1908, publication moved from Cairo to Damascus in the journal's third year.
+The publication schedule followed the Muslim *hijrī* calendar and, after the Young Turk Revolution of July 1908, publication moved from Cairo to Damascus in the journal's third year.

 There is some confusion as to the counting of issues and their publication dates.
 According to the masthead and the cover sheet, *al-Muqtabas* was published following the Islamic *hijrī* calendar (from the journal itself it must remain open whether the recorded publication dates were the actual publication dates).
 Sometimes the printers made errors: issue 2 of volume 4, for instance, carries Rab I 1327 as publication date on the cover sheet, but Ṣaf 1327 in its masthead.
 The latter would correspond to the official publication schedule.